colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## averageif / meanif / avgif

-This function gives you the mean of a list of numbers that respect a certain condition:
+This formula gives you the mean of a list of numbers that respect a certain condition:

 ```deci live
 Table = {